stages of woundcare

 2. Cleaning: Proper wound cleaning is essential to prevent infection and promote healing.
 This may involve washing the wound with sterile saline solution, removing any debris or foreign objects, and applying an antiseptic solution or ointment.

 3. Dressing: The type of dressing used will depend on the stage of wound healing and the severity of the wound.
-Dressings may range from simple adhesive strips for minor cuts and scrapes to more advanced dressings for deeper wounds.
+Dressings may range from simple adhesive wound closure strips for minor cuts and scrapes to more advanced dressings for deeper wounds.

 4. Monitoring: Monitoring the wound is crucial to ensure that it is healing properly and to detect any signs of infection or complications.
 This may involve checking the wound daily for changes in size, color, or drainage and seeking medical attention if necessary.